redhat-nfvpe/telemetry-framework-rhv/README.md

 * importing a RHEL 7.5 template
 * instantiating RHEL 7.5 virtual machines

+Currently the documentation below covers installation of a single VM hosting the RHV engine which uses the same node for the installation of managed VMs via the RHV engine.
+Ultimately this will be expanded to multiple nodes, with the entire system being automated via Ansible.

+As this is in the proof-of-concept stage, we're leveraging a single node with some manual configuration via the web interface, but that will eventually be converted to automation using the `oVirt.infra` role.

 # Prerequisites

 You'll need Ansible 2.6 or later along with a host machine already running